votchallenge/website/contents/vot2017/participation.md

 ### Results paper co-authorship requirement

  * In addition to the General submission rules, the authors will agree to publish their code online at VOT2017 page.
 If the tracker is under submission, the public release of the code can be delayed until publication.
 The authors are required to contact the VOT team immediately after the tracker is accepted.
+ * For VOT-TIR, the VOT-TIR 2016 challenge will be reopened.
+Submissions that perform better than the baseline (SRDCFir) and fulfill the VOT-criteria for co-authorship, will be included in the results paper.

 ### Challenge winner requirements

  * Top performance on VOT2017 challenge.
  * Learning from the tracking datasets (OTB, VOT, ALOV, NUSPRO) is **prohibited**.
 The use of class labels specific to VOT is not allowed (i.e., identifying a target class in each sequence and applying pretrained class-specific trackers is not allowed).
  * Agreement to publish the code online at VOT page is required.
+ * Top-performing method among the VOT-TIR submissions that perform better than the baseline (SRDCFir).

 Questions regarding the VOT2017 challenge should be directed to [the VOT committee](mailto:&#103;&#117;&#115;&#116;&#97;&#118;&#111;&#106;&#97;&#118;&#105;&#101;&#114;&#46;&#102;&#101;&#114;&#110;&#97;&#110;&#100;&#101;&#122;&#64;&#97;&#105;&#116;&#46;&#97;&#99;&#46;&#97;&#116;&#59;&#109;&#97;&#116;&#101;&#106;&#46;&#107;&#114;&#105;&#115;&#116;&#97;&#110;&#64;&#102;&#114;&#105;&#46;&#117;&#110;&#105;&#45;&#108;&#106;&#46;&#115;&#105;?subject=VOT2017 question).
 If you have general technical questions regarding the VOT toolkit, first consult the [FAQ page](/howto/faq.html) and the [VOT support forum](https://groups.google.com/forum/?hl=en#!forum/votchallenge-help).